thewuhxyz/barn/README.md

 # How it works

-OpenFund runs entirely on its on-chain program, which makes it truely open to everyone.
+OpenFunds runs entirely on its on-chain program, which makes it truely open to everyone.
 [Protocol Breakdown](/protocol/README.md).

 Program ID: Aoofv5iGzdDeyySpT9QsiFaK7Db7SKyycb7nTEU1oTYE

 # User Profile

-There is two `Profile`s associated with OpenFund.
+There is two `Profile`s associated with OpenFunds.

 - `Sponsor` - grants funding.
 - `Developer` - receives funding.